pakistani-women-in-computing/pwic-chapter-guidelines/new-chapter-formation.md

 Chapter Lead Definition
 -----------------------
 As the name suggests, a Chapter lead is the person who is in charge of the organization, operations, management and leadership of a local chapter and community.
 Before a chapter can spin into action, a Chapter lead needs to be nominated.
-Please refer to [a relative link](chapter-team-roles.md) for more details on this role.
+Please refer to the Chapter's [Team Roles Document](chapter-team-roles.md) for more details on this role.

 ### Trial Period
 There will be a 2-3 months trial period where the newly nominated Chapter lead will have certain responsibilities and expectations.